-Information technology, such as computers, telecommunications, video, and networkrelated systems including both voice and electronic mail which is the property of Niagara University, will be used, maintained and controlled by university policy.
-The university regards such facilities as important to educational and administrative endeavors and mandates that such facilities be legally utilized by students in accordance with applicable policies, standards, licenses, and contracts.
+Information technology, such as computers, telecommunications, video, and network-related systems including both voice and electronic mail which is the property of Niagara University, will be used, maintained and controlled by university policy.
+The university regards such facilities educational and important to administrative endeavors and mandates that such facilities be legally utilized by students in accordance with applicable policies, standards, licenses, and contracts.
 Violations may result in suspension of privileges to access such facilities, disciplinary action and/or possible criminal prosecution under federal and state laws.
 Niagara reserves the right to curtail certain information technology activities when in its judgment they are considered to interfere with NU's mission or educational objectives.